Be the change you want to see in the world. Join our Board of Directors!

 Gender Justice has been fighting for reproductive freedom and LGBTQ+ rights—especially trans inclusion—for years.

-As this new chapter begins, we are seeking 2-4 new board members to join our stellar Board of Directors.
+We are seeking 3-6 new board members to join our stellar Board of Directors.
 The volunteer board provides fiduciary oversight of our organization, mission-based leadership, fundraising support, strategic governance, and advice to the Executive Director.

 If you’re interested and want to learn more, join us at one of our two upcoming meet-and-greets.
 We’ll share more about the organization and what it’s like to be a board member, and you can ask current board and staff any of your burning questions.
 Register for one of our meet-and-greets in-person or via Zoom today!